MicrosoftDocs/dynamics365smb-docs/business-central/SRB/setup/import.md

 |Date Currency Factor (Date)|Indicates the date when the currency factor was last updated.|Optional|
 |Calculation Base Amount (MW) (Decimal)|Indicates the basis on which the price in local currency is calculated.|Optional|

-The fields in the following table only need to be considered if billing is to take place with [Usage Based Billing](../../UBB/welcome.md) .
+The fields in the following table only need to be considered if billing is to take place with usage based billing.

 |Name|Description|To be filled|
 |:--|:--|:--|